zkniebel/SitecoreUML/Documentation/guide/sitecore-configuration.md

 * Paths should be full Sitecore path
 * Path and descendants are excluded from templates in export
-* Path and descendants are also excluded from the exported
-* templates' base templates
+* Path and descendants are excluded from the exported templates' base templates

 #### `defaultFieldSectionName`